 Substance use often leads to self-harm, because, as intoxication increases, someone will lose self-control, which results in a higher rate of self-harm.
 When someone is under the influence of drugs or alcohol, it can lead to self-injury that is much more severe than they intended, if they intended it all.

-Psychiatrists have said that self-harm for children with emotional problems has an effect similar to cocaine and other drugs that release endorphins.
+Psychiatrists have said that self-harm for children with emotional problems affects similar to cocaine and other drugs that release endorphins.

 Self-harm is very different from abusing drugs because anybody can take drugs and feel good.
 Still, if you think self-injury works for you, there are underlying issues that must be dealt with, which may be significant psychiatric issues.
 A healthy individual may indulge in self-harm once but will not continue.

-Self-harm may start as an impulsive reaction after a breakup, or it could start out of curiosity.
+Self-harm may start as an impulsive reaction after a breakup, or it could start with curiosity.

 For most children, it’s the result of an oppressive home environment.
 Many families advise their children not to show emotions or express sadness, which causes their child to seek release.